LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-dr-puddings-lockeddown-london-daytrip/index.md

 banner:
   - imported/picks-dr-puddings-lockeddown-london-daytrip/image1041.jpeg
 description: >-
   Such a bizarre time.
-We&#39;ve been in this mess long enough that some creative fruits are coming out of it, creative connections have been made, music has been shared and properly appreciated, but christ this is a headfuck of a year.
+We've been in this mess long enough that some creative fruits are coming out of it, creative connections have been made, music has been shared and properly appreciated, but christ this is a headfuck of a year.
   The best points seem tethered to the worst; one of the most exciting occurences [...]Read More...
 published: true
 tags: feature
 featured: false